facebook/docusaurus/website/docs/styling-layout.md

 ### Theme Class Names

-We provide some predefined CSS class names to provide access for developers to style layout of a page globally in Docusaurus.
-The purpose is to have stable classnames shared by all themes that are meant to be targeted by custom CSS.
+We provide some predefined CSS class names for global layout styling.
+These names are theme-agnostic and meant to be targeted by custom CSS.

 ```mdx-code-block
 import ThemeClassNamesCode from '!!raw-loader!@site/../packages/docusaurus-theme-common/src/utils/ThemeClassNames.ts';